Skip to main content

 What do you want to be when you grow up?
 Well, if you're not sure you want to do just one thing for the rest of your life, you're not alone.
-In this illuminating talk, writer and artist Emilie Wapnick describes the kind of people she calls "multipotentialites" — who have a range of interests and jobs over one lifetime.
+In this illuminating talk, writer and artist Emilie Wapnick describes the kind of people they call "multipotentialites" -- who have a range of interests and jobs over one lifetime.
 Are you one?

 Camels are so well adapted to the desert that it's hard to imagine them living anywhere else.
 But what if we have them pegged all wrong?
 What if those big humps, feet and eyes were evolved for a different climate and a different time?
 In this talk, join Radiolab's Latif Nasser as he tells the surprising story of how a very tiny, very strange fossil upended the way he sees camels, and the world.
 This talk comes from the PBS special "TED Talks: Science & Wonder."

 When your job hinges on how well you talk to people, you learn a lot about how to have conversations -- and that most of us don't converse very well.
 Celeste Headlee has worked as a radio host for decades, and she knows the ingredients of a great conversation: Honesty, brevity, clarity and a healthy amount of listening.
 In this insightful talk, she shares 10 useful rules for having better conversations.
 "Go out, talk to people, listen to people," she says.
 "And, most importantly, be prepared to be amazed."